-Eleutheria is a free city-state founded by a group called Heroes Guild in the wake of the conflict known as the War for the Tindermoot.
-It is located northeast of Blueshore, on lands once belonging to the Tindermoot and is often referred to as the City of Guilds due to its unique Guild-based system of governance.
-It is primarily populated by displaced refugees from the War for the Tindermoot, though as it continues to flourish it has attracted peoples from throughout Norlanin.
+Eleutheria is a fledgling free city-state founded by the group known as Heroes Guild in the wake of the War for the Tindermoot.
+Located northeast of Blueshore on lands once belonging to the Tindermoot, Eleutheria is often referred to as the City of Guilds due to its unique guild-based system of governance.
+Though primarily populated by displaced refugees from the War for the Tindermoot, it has attracted peoples from throughout Norlanin as it continues to flourish.

 The concept for the free city-state of Eleutheria was created in part by Lucas Dorozio (Calgary, Alberta) as part of his ‘Foot Knight’ backer reward from the 2014 Realm of Strife Kickstarter Campaign.